-IAID is designed to raise awareness of every individual's right of access to government-held information; and the public sector’s responsibility to release information, if it is in the public interest to do so.
-It is a day on which citizens and governments from around the world can support this fundamental human right and promote open, democratic societies in which there is full citizen empowerment and participation in government.
+IAID raises awareness of every individual's right of access to government-held information; and the public sector’s responsibility to release information if it is in the public interest to do so.
+It is a day on which individuals and governments from around the world can support this fundamental human right and promote open, democratic societies where citizens are empowered and participate in government.

 Check out other events listed on the below sites: